tomwhartung/artsyvisions.com/README.md

   - [x] Check code snippet for Groja.com
   - [x] Check code snippet for SeeOurMinds.com
   - [x] Check code snippet for TomHartung.com
-- [ ] Add TomHartung.com and JooMooWebSites.com to the lists of sites in all legal documents for:
+- [x] Add TomHartung.com and JooMooWebSites.com to the lists of sites in all legal documents for:
-  - [ ] See TomHartung.com for the preferred sequence of sites
+  - [x] See TomHartung.com for the preferred sequence of sites
+  - [x] ArtsyVisions.com
+  - [x] Groja.com
+  - [x] SeeOurMinds.com

+### 11.3.
+Start Social Networking

+Time to start updating social networking sites!

+- [ ] Review sequence of icons appearing in menus on each of my sites
+- [ ] **Do NOT spend too much time on any single site at this time**

+Minimum tasks TODO for each social networking site:

+- [ ] Refine profiles on each social networking site
+  - [ ] Consider researching how to increase the SEO of profiles on each site
-  - [ ] ArtsyVisions.com
+- [ ] Join groups, follow people, etc. as seems reasonable
-  - [ ] Groja.com
+  - [ ] Be mindful and avoid getting distracted, etc.
-  - [ ] SeeOurMinds.com
+- [ ] Announce launch of ArtsyVisions.com on each site
+- [ ] Post at least one or two links to articles on ArtsyVisions.com on each site

+See which sites, if any, get any response.

 ### 11.4.
 Technical and Content Updates - Phase 2